The Blank Slate Internet

 A careful examination of words such as awareness, living, and

-interpretation is possible based on natural science.
-So the path is open to develop a second school of thought about
+the path is open to develop a second school of thought about

 the nature of computing environments.